Performance

 Different images perform better depending on what type of graphic you are using.
 Vector images (.svg) perform better for images composed of geometric shapes.
 Raster images (.jpeg) perform better for photos.

-PNG files are not as compressable as JPEG images.
+PNG files are not as compressible as JPEG images.
 You should choose the best format based on an individual use-case.
 For example, the PNG format can be used if you need transparency, but should not be used for photographic images.

 Image Sprites